Lucrezia Borgia: Second marriage: Alfonso d'Aragon (Duke of Bisceglie and Prince of Salerno)

-Third marriage: Alfonso d'Este (Duke of Ferrara)
+Third marriage: Alfonso I d'Este (Duke of Ferrara)

-After the death of Lucrezia's second husband, her father, Pope Alexander VI, arranged a third marriage.
-She then married Alfonso I d'Este, Duke of Ferrara, in early 1502 in Ferrara.
-She had eight children during this marriage and was considered a respectable and accomplished Renaissance duchess, effectively rising above her previous reputation and surviving the fall of the Borgias following her father's death.
+Lucrezia married Alfonso I d'Este by proxy in Rome on 30 December 1501, with his brother Ferrante d'Este standing in for the groom, then in person on 2 February 1502 in Ferrara.
+Lucrezia's progress from Rome to Ferrara was through the Apennine Mountains and she both rode on horseback and was carried in a sedan chair, and was accompanied by ladies, retainers, musicians, and her brother Cesare.

+Despite having given birth to a child, Lucrezia was obliged to simulate the appearance of a virgin spouse in order to marry d'Este and was forced to leave Rodrigo of Aragon, her only child by Alfonso of Aragon, behind.
+Lucrezia tried many times to have little Rodrigo in Ferrara, but her plans were ruined.
+She sent him gifts and letters and, when he was 9 years old, an educator from the University of Ferrara.

-Neither partner was faithful: beginning in 1503, Lucrezia enjoyed a long relationship with her brother-in-law, Francesco II Gonzaga, Marquess of Mantua.
-Francesco's wife was the cultured intellectual Isabella d'Este, the sister of Alfonso, to whom Lucrezia had made overtures of friendship to no avail.
-The affair between Francesco and Lucrezia was passionate, more sexual than sentimental as can be attested in the fevered love letters the pair wrote one another.
+Lucrezia became Duchess of Ferrara from 1505 after the death of Alfonso's father Ercole.
+She gave birth to six children during her marriage to d'Este, including the future Duke of Ferrara, Ercole II d'Este.However, neither partner was faithful.
+Beginning in 1503, Lucrezia enjoyed a long relationship with her brother-in-law, Francesco II Gonzaga, Marquis of Mantua.
+Francesco's wife was the cultured intellectual Isabella d'Este, the sister of Alfonso, to whom Lucrezia had made overtures of friendship, to no avail.
+The affair between Francesco and Lucrezia was passionate, more sexual than sentimental, as can be attested in the fevered love letters the pair wrote one another.
 It has been claimed that the affair ended when Francesco contracted syphilis and had to end sexual relations with Lucrezia.
-This last assertion is troublesome as Francesco had contracted syphilis before 1500 as it was known that he passed the disease onto his eldest son Federico Gonzaga who was born in 1500.
+This may not be true, however, as Francesco had contracted syphilis before 1500; it was known that he passed the disease onto his eldest son, Federico Gonzaga, who was born in 1500.
 Francesco did not meet Lucrezia until 1502.

 Lucrezia also had a love affair with the poet Pietro Bembo during her third marriage.
 Their love letters were deemed "the prettiest love letters in the world" by the Romantic poet Lord Byron when he saw them in the Ambrosian Library of Milan on 15 October 1816.
-On the same occasion Byron claimed to have stolen a lock of Lucrezia's hair – "the prettiest and fairest imaginable" – that was also held there on display.
+The letters were published in 1859 under the title Lettere di Lucrezia Borgia a messer Pietro Bembo.